island-is/island.is/README.md

 ### Running System E2E tests with mocks

-Running System E2E tests which rely on mocking external dependencies is the same, except the local development environment must support wire-mocking(mountebank).
+Running System E2E tests which rely on mocking external dependencies is the same, except the local development environment must support wire-mocking (mountebank).
 To prepare such a local environment it is best to use the command that discovers the dependencies of the component(s) you will be testing and prepares configuration for running them.
-To get a list of the services you might need to run as well as the mountebank configuration:
+To get a list of the services you might need to run in addition to the mountebank configuration:

 ```bash
 yarn infra render-local-env  --service=<service-name-1> ... --service=<service-name-N>